 Cancers of the Central Nervous System

-Brain tumors: Gliomas are the most common forms of Brain Tumors, although there are many forms of them.
+Gliomas are the most common forms of Brain Tumors, although there are many.

-Neuroblastoma: Neuroblastomas are a form of cancer of the sympathetic nervous system.
-This form of cancer usually starts in the adrenal glands which are seated above the kidney.
+Neuroblastomas are a form of cancer of the sympathetic nervous system.
+This cancer usually starts in the adrenal glands, seated above the kidney.

-Sarcomas are tumors which are cancerous and involve bones and soft tissues.
+Sarcomas are cancerous tumors involving bones and soft tissues.

-Osteosarcoma: Osteomas are Bone Sarcomas, and are the most common type of bone sarcoma.
-Tumors are many times found growing at the end of long bones of the extremities near the joints.
+Osteomas are Bone Sarcomas, the most common type of bone sarcoma.
+Tumors are often found growing at the end of long bones of the extremities near the joints.

-Ewings Sarcoma: A Ewings Sarcoma is a form of bone cancer that many times appears in the middle of a bone.
+A Ewings Sarcoma is a form of bone cancer that often appears in the middle of a bone.
 This form of cancer is usually found in the middle of bones in the thighs, upper arms, hip bones, and ribs.

-Rhabdomyosarcoma: A Rhabdomyosarcoma is a form of soft tissue sarcoma which forms in the muscles.
-Rhabdomyosarcomas are usually found in the legs, arms, bladder, kidneys, neck or head of a person.
+Rhabdomyosarcoma is a form of soft tissue sarcoma which forms in the muscles.
+Rhabdomyosarcomas are usually found in a person's legs, arms, bladder, kidneys, neck, or head.

 Lymphomas are tumors in the lymph tissues, parts of the human immune system.
 The different types of Lymphoma include:

-Non-Hodgkin Lymphoma: A Non-Hodgkin's Lymphoma is a form of cancer that affects lymph nodes which are found deep within the body.
-These Non-Hodgkin's Lymphoma are of varying types and include Burkitt's, non-Burkitt's, and lymphoblastic lymphoma.
+Non-Hodgkin's Lymphoma is a form of cancer affecting lymph nodes found deep within the body.
+These Non-Hodgkin's lymphomas are of varying types, including Burkitt's, non-Burkitt's, and lymphoblastic lymphoma.

 Cancers of the Kidney

-There are also cancers of the Kidney which affect children, and different forms of them.
-The forms of Kidney cancer that affect children include Wilms Tumor, or,'Nephroblastoma,' and Clear Cell Sarcoma.
+Kid cancers also affect children and their different forms.
+The forms of Kidney cancer that affect children include Wilms Tumor, or nephroblastoma,' and Clear Cell Sarcoma.

 Other Types of Cancers

-Retinoblastoma: Retinoblastoma is a form of malignant cancer that affects the retina in the eye of a child.
+Retinoblastoma is a form of cancer that affects the retina in a child's eye.
 The retina is a thin membrane in the back of the eye.

-Germ Cell Tumors: Germ cell tumors usually show up in the testes of boys, the ovaries of girls, and in the bottom of the spine.
-Germ cell tumors may also appear in the middle of the brain, in the chest, or in the abdomen.
+Germ cell tumors usually appear in the testes of boys, the ovaries of girls, and the bottom of the spine.
+Germ cell tumors may also appear in the middle of the brain, in the chest, or the abdomen.